-We kindly invite you to the defense of Vilma Nasteckienė Doctoral Dissertation “RISK MANAGEMENT IN MANAGEMENT PRACTICES: THE HOLISTIC APPROACH”.
+Vilma Nasteckienė Doctoral Dissertation “RISK MANAGEMENT IN MANAGEMENT PRACTICES: THE HOLISTIC APPROACH” was successfully defended on the 15th of September.

-The public defense of the doctoral dissertation will be held at 11 a.m. on the 15th of September 2021, at ISM University of Management and Economics, room 310.
+The public defense of the doctoral dissertation was held at 11 a.m. on the 15th of September 2021, at ISM University of Management and Economics, room 310.
 Address: Arklių str.
 18, Vilnius, Lithuania.

 Prof. dr. Raimonda Alonderienė (ISM University of Management and Economics, Social Sciences, Management, S 003) ( 2019–2021)